NEW: Malala Yousufzai moves her limbs, a military spokesman says

 “God will ask you on the day of judgment where were you when your people were asking you … when your school fellows were asking you, and when your school was asking you,” she said in her CNN interview, “[‘Why] I am being blown up?’”

-The Taliban believe no girl should be educated, and they've threatened that if Malala survives, they will murder her.
+The Taliban believes no girl should be educated, and they’ve threatened that if Malala survives, they will murder her.

 Despite the threat, some Pakistani schoolgirls are saying Malala’s shooting won’t stop them from continuing their education.

 “In our society, girls don’t have rights and they don’t get to study, but I think that’s completely wrong,” one of the girls told a CNN reporter.
 “I think we have the same rights as men and we will stand up for our rights.
 And we will go out and encourage all girls to study.”

 Police had earlier detained 200 suspects, but released all but three.
 Those three gave statements pointing to one suspect.

 Though many Pakistanis are appalled by the attack, the Taliban have kept up their vicious comments, saying that they figured shooting the teenager would have an impact in the West.